Schlaefer/Saito/docs/api-v1.md

 ### login POST ###

 Marks user as logged in.
-Also sends authentication cookies to client.
+Removes existing authentication cookie and sets a new on successful login.

 - url: `api/v1/login`
 - request method: `POST`